Farmers and ranchers Working to Make Every Day ‘Earth Day’

 The Sand County Foundation, a prominent conservation group nationally, has been working with farmers and ranchers throughout the country to encourage voluntary conservation practices on private land.
 They’ve set up the ‘Leopold Conservation Award’ to recognize private landowners in 20 states for extraordinary achievement in conservation and have been presenting the award in Utah since 2007.

 In Utah, the award is presented annually by Sand County Foundation, Utah Farm Bureau Federation, Western AgCredit and Utah Cattlemen’s Association.
-It has recognized ranchers from Box Elder County in the north and Tooele County in the West, all the way down to Kane County in the South.
+It has recognized ranchers from Box Elder County in the north and Tooele County in the West, all the way down to Beaver and Kane County in the South.

 The organization came to work with farmers, ranchers, and foresters because they own and manage most of the private land in this nation and felt they held the keys to environmental improvement.
 The group believes conservation by landowners, either voluntarily or through incentives, provides more ecological benefits, at a lower cost and with lasting results than through more regulations.